Description of random fields by systems of conditional distributions: Systems of conditional distributions. The direct and inverse problems

 The relationships of the studied systems are shown in the following diagram.

 Systems generated by a random field $P$ will be denoted by $Q_P$ or $Q(P)$.
 The natural requirement for such systems is that $Q_P$ restores $P$.
 In the case it is necessary to emphasize that the random field $P$ is restored by $Q_P$, we will use the notation $P_{Q_P}$.
-For a given random field $P$, the problem of the existence of a system $Q_P$ such that $P_{Q_P} = P$ we will call a \emph{direct problem} of the description of random fields.
+For a given random field $P$, we call the problem of the existence of a system $Q_P$ such that $P_{Q_P} = P$ a \emph{direct problem} of the description of random fields.
 A system $Q_P$ is a solution to the direct problem for the given random field $P$ if $P_{Q_P} = P$.
 Note that for any random field, there may exist many (equivalent) solutions to the direct problem.

-For an \textit{a priori} given system ${\rm Q}$ of finite-dimensional probability distributions, the problem of the existence of a random field $P$ such that $Q_P = {\rm Q}$ we will call an \emph{inverse problem} of the description of random fields.
+For an \textit{a priori} given system ${\rm Q}$ of finite-dimensional probability distributions, we will call by an \emph{inverse problem} of the description of random fields the problem of the existence of a random field $P$ such that $Q_P = {\rm Q}$.
 A random field $P$ is a solution to the inverse problem for a given system ${\rm Q}$ if $Q_P = {\rm Q}$.
 For the system ${\rm Q}$, any solution to the inverse problem will be denoted by $P_{{\rm Q}}$.
 In this case, ${Q}_{P_{\rm Q}} = {\rm Q}$, and we will say that ${\rm Q}$ defines the random field~$P_{\rm Q}$.
 If $P_{\rm Q}$ is unique, then we will say that ${\rm Q}$ specifies it.
-A random field $P$ for which $Q_P = {\rm Q}$, we will call \emph{compatible} with the system ${\rm Q}$.
+A random field $P$ for which $Q_P = {\rm Q}$ will be called \emph{compatible} with the system~${\rm Q}$.

 The solution of the direct problem makes it possible to define various classes of random fields by imposing corresponding restrictions.
 For example, under suitable conditions, Kolmogorov's system defines classes of Gaussian random fields, processes with independent increments or stationary random processes, while the restrictions on the systems of conditional probabilities lead to such important classes of random fields as Markov and Gibbs random fields, martingales, etc. The solution of the inverse problem provides the possibility to construct models of random fields with required properties.